It's all in the family across parties in new Maha Assembly

 In Parli, sitting MLA and minister Pankaja Munde was trounced by her cousin and senior NCP leader Dhananjay Munde.
 In Nashik West, Seema Hiray defeated her relative Apoorva Hiray of NCP.

-The fight in Nilanga was between minister Sambhaji Patil Nilangekar and his uncle Ashok Nilangekar, with the latter emerging triumphant.
-Ahok is the son of former chief minister Shivajirao Patil NIlangekar.
+The fight in Nilanga was between BJP minister Sambhaji Patil Nilangekar and his uncle Ashok Nilangekar, the Congress candidate.
+Sambhaji Patil Nilangekar defeated his uncle.
 Another such fight was in Beed where NCP's Sandeep Kshirsagar beat uncle and minister Jaydutt Kshirsagar.

 However, in a reverse, Dharmarao Atram of NCP won from Aheri defeating his nephew Ambrish Atram of BJP.
 Among the new generation leaders who stepped in to carry forward the family legacy, Aditi, daughter of NCP leader Sunil Tatkare, won from Shrivardhan, while Praniti Shinde, daughter of senior Congressman Sushilkumar Shinde, managed to retain her Solapur City Central seat for the third time in a row.